 Lawyers for Injuries in Public Places

 Whether you’re injured or hurt at a shopping centre, on private property or while volunteering, what to do next can be confusing.
-Quite often it is possible to claim compensation for your injury in a public place, which can help in your recovery.
+Quite often it is possible to claim compensation for your injury, which can help in your recovery.

 You might have family and friends giving you different advice about your possible entitlement to compensation and how to go about making a claim.

 During this difficult period, you need clear and easy to understand advice.

 Ryan Carlisle Thomas has successfully resolved hundreds of public liability cases.
 We pride ourselves on being able to give sensible advice that is free of legal jargon.

 When considering whether you might have a claim, it is important to remember that there is a difference between accidents where another party is at fault and those accidents where there is no fault.

 Where there is fault, you may be able to sue the negligent party for damages.
-If the incident occurred in circumstances where there isn’t a negligent party, you would only be entitled to compensation for out of pocket expenses if insurance is held by the other party to cover accidents.
+If the incident occurred in circumstances where there isn’t a negligent party, you would only be entitled to cover for out of pocket expenses if insurance is held by the other party to cover accidents.

 Injury in Public Places

 Injuries related to footpaths and other public property are unfortunately common.
 While compensation is not available in all circumstances, it is worthwhile speaking to a lawyer to assess your options.

-Sometimes, severe injuries are sustained due to falling branches at State or National Parks or at pools or popular diving spots.
-You should consult a lawyer if you or a family member or injured in these circumstances.
+Sometimes, severe injuries are sustained due to falling branches in State or National Parks or at public pools or popular diving spots.
+You should consult a lawyer if you or a family member is injured in these circumstances.